2k1dmg/cta/Barsilian/Barsilian.md

 <details>
   <summary>Why the self-name "Barsilians"?</summary>

 Tatars, in my opinion, is a collective name for many peoples.
 And the self-name "Barsilians" was chosen because it is less conflicting since no one claims to it.
+Also, these self-name and language should reduce disputes between the subethnos of the Tatars (Kazan Tatars and Mishars).
+They should unite all sub-ethnic groups of the Tatars.

 </details>